-- Learning about health delivery systems and the sociocultural determinants of health in Guatemala
+- Exploring the socio-cultural determinants of health in Guatemala

 - Learning about issues in global health

-- Visiting with a traditional health care provider
+- Visiting with health care providers in Guatemala

 Estimated cost per student